ElectronicStructureLibrary/esl-bundle/README.rst

   if leaving a build unattended, in order to ensure that JHBuild will not prompt the user for input.
 - --conditions ARGS: Change the way modules are built according to ARGS instead of the defaults.
-ARGS can be specified as e.g. -elpa (to skip the build of ELPA) or +yaml (if libyaml is missing on your system).
+ARGS can be specified as e.g. +no_elpa (to skip the build of ELPA) or +yaml (if libyaml is missing on your system).
 This feature is still experimental and provides the above-mentioned examples only for now.